-Proposal by CAJ-AG g

-To modify last sentence of 4(e)(i) as follows:

-"In cases of mere similarity or small likelihood of association confusion by users, waivers granted to breeders by prior trademark right holders could be a suitable solution."
+Nice Agreement concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks, of June 15, 1957, as revised in Stockholm on July 14, 1967, and Geneva on May 13, 1977, and amended on September 28, 1979.

-- (ii) If the proposed denomination is identical with or similar to a well-known mark, it may be unsuitable, even if the well-known mark applies to goods other than those appearing in Class 31 of the Nice Classification; - (iii) Prior rights might also concern trade names of famous persons; - (iv) Names and abbreviations of intergovernmental organizations, which are excluded by international conventions from use as trademarks or parts of trademarks, are not suitable as variety denominations; - (v) Prior rights concerning appellations of origin and geographical indications (e.g. "Scotch") may exist under national legislation on grounds of common law or registration; - (vi) In certain cases, prior rights in geographical names (e.g. names of cities or States) may exist; however, there is no general rule on these cases and assessment should be based on the probatory material presented on a case-by-case basis.
+(ii) If the proposed denomination is identical with or similar to a well-known mark, it may be unsuitable, even if the well-known mark applies to goods other than those appearing in Class 31 of the Nice Classification;6

+(iii) Prior rights might also concern trade names7 and names of famous persons;

+(iv) Names and abbreviations of intergovernmental organizations, which are excluded by international conventions from use as trademarks or parts of trademarks, are not suitable as variety denominations;8

+(v) Prior rights concerning appellations of origin and geographical indications (e.g. "Scotch") may exist under national legislation on grounds of common law or registration;9

+(vi) In certain cases, prior rights in geographical names (e.g. names of cities or States) may exist; however, there is no general rule on these cases and assessment should be based on the probatory material presented on a case-by-case basis.

+6 Well-known marks are protected by the Paris Convention for the Protection of Industrial Property (Article 6bis) and the Agreement on Trade-Related Aspects on Intellectual Property Rights (Article 16.2 and 3 of the TRIPS Agreement).
+See also the 1999 WIPO Joint Recommendation Concerning Provisions on the Protection of Well-known Marks.

+7 Article 8 of the Paris Convention.

+8 This recommendation includes names and abbreviations notified pursuant to Article 6ter of the Paris Convention.

+9 Articles 22 to 24 of the TRIPS Agreement provide for an obligation for WTO Members to protect geographical indications; the Lisbon Agreement for the Protection of Appellations of Origin and Their International Registration sets up international registration procedures for appellations of origin in the States party to that Agreement.